Baltimore on edge after hung jury in policeman's manslaughter trial

 The officer's attorneys had argued that Porter may have been unaware of department policy mandating that detainees be seat-belted, which was put into place shortly before Gray's arrest.

-The death and its aftermath followed the police killings of black men in cities including Ferguson, Missouri, and New York, which also sparked protests, and led to the rise of the Black Lives Matter movement.
+The death and its aftermath followed the police killings of black men in cities including Ferguson, Missouri, and New York, which also sparked protests, helping to spark the growth of the Black Lives Matter movement.

 LEGAL EXPERTS WEIGH IN